 Step 3: Plan the Approach to Implementation

-After determining the project vision and organization structure, project implementation plan should be prepared.
+After determining the project vision and organization structure, a project implementation plan should be prepared.
 Activities, timeframes of the project’s lifecycle and phases are listed in this process.

-Project milestones, activity dependencies, mobilization plans and resource allocations should be effectively planned at this step.
+Project milestones, activity dependencies, mobilization plans, and resource allocations should be effectively planned at this step.

 Step 4: List the Risks and Issues

-What Does the Project Charter Include?
+What Does this Document Include?

 Typically a project charter contains the below information.

-- Project’s Name, Title and Description
+- Project’s Name, Title, and Description

 - Project’s Purpose